Pipeline development is important for the future of the Barnett Shale and the U.S. energy supply.

 Technological advances have radically changed how natural gas pipelines are constructed, inspected and monitored compared to the first lines built over 150 years ago.
 Today, gathering and transmission pipelines are built with special coated steel to prevent corrosion.
 And companies monitor pipelines 24-hours a day from state-of-the-art operations control centers.

 Pipeline companies follow strict regulations and standards to ensure pipeline safety.
 Pipeline personnel check for visible signs of leaks or corrosion during regular aerial and foot patrols.
-They use special equipment to inspect and clean the inside of pipelines and they routinely test valves and test gas samples to identify early signs of corrosion.
+They use special equipment to inspect and clean the inside of pipelines; they routinely test valves and test gas samples to identify early signs of corrosion.

 As a result, serious pipeline incidents are increasingly rare.
 In fact, according to the Interstate Natural Gas Association of America (INGAA), incidents have decreased 30 percent in the past 20 years, while the amount of gas delivered has increased 30 percent.